NNPDF/nnpdf/validphys2/docs/guide.md

 After several iterations on the install system most issues have been resolved.
 There could be problems derived from interactions with hacks targeted at solving manually.
-In particular, see that you don’t have any `PYHTONPATH` environment variable (for example pointing at some version of LHAPDF) since that will overwrite the default conda configuration.
+In particular, see that you don’t have any `PYTHONPATH` environment variable (for example pointing at some version of LHAPDF) since that will overwrite the default conda configuration.
 This is easily solved by removing said hacks from `.bashrc` or similar files.